katsaii/gml-prelude/examples/functions.md

 This code will compose the two functions `string_upper` and `show_message` into a new method which prints a message in capital case.

-## Partial Application (Currying)
+## Partial Application and Currying

-Currying is the concept of being able to pass arguments to a function, either individually or all at once.
+Currying is the concept of being able to pass arguments to a function either individually, or all at once.
 This allows you to create domain-specific variants of a function by only applying the first couple of arguments before-hand.
 For example, let's say you have a function which draws your player sprite:

 ```js
 function draw_player(_x, _y, _xscale, _yscale, _rot, _colour, _alpha) {